The History of Emergency Lighting

 The reason this new technology lend itself so well to emergency lighting, is because it contains absolutely no moving parts.
 There are no motor drives, no belts, and no chains; there is nothing mechanical to regulate, lubricate or wear out.
 What’s more, there aren’t even any bulbs!
 The LED is a diode - an electronic component that gives off light and lasts much longer than any bulb.
 Unlike in conventional bulbs, no heat is produced, so LEDs don’t wear out.
 Finally and most importantly, they use a fraction of the power compared to the traditional emergency lighting.
 This fact makes LED lights especially useful in applications of emergency vehicles, as the car’s battery is not drained and there is less probability of electrical system failures.
 LEDs are essentially self-contained.
 Since there are no nonessential hook ups, there are fewer parts that can go bad.
 The only cable is the main power supply.

-The LED based emergency lighting is becoming increasingly popular with emergency agencies like police departments, ambulance services, and fire departments for many reasons.
+The new LED emergency lighting is becoming increasingly popular with emergency agencies like police departments, ambulance services, and fire departments for many reasons.
 Besides being efficient in energy use, they have fast on/off transition time, thus facilitating attention-getting pulses.
 The diodes are rated for 100,000 hours of use, which translates to less downtime for emergency vehicles.
 Additionally, LED emergency lighting bars can be made very thin, thus producing minimal wind resistance and drag for emergency vehicles when they are moving fast.

 LED emergency lighting lends itself well for use inside a vehicle also.
 They can usually be placed on the dashboard, visor area, or the rear deck.
 A large variety can be acquired, ranging from flat LED panels that are used under the sun visors, to strobe light that are mounted on the rear deck.
 Options of permanently mounting the lights or just plugging them into the car’s cigarette lighter are available.
 When permanently mounted lights are not used, the police car resembles a civilian car, thus making it harder to identify it as a police car.